Neill Blomkamp's unrealized projects: Firebase feature film

 In April 2018, it was reported that Blomkamp was to direct the feature film remake of his short Firebase, but canceled it due to a failed crowdfunding campaign.

 Robocop Returns

 In July 2018, it was announced that Blomkamp was to direct Robocop Returns for Metro-Goldwyn-Mayer.
 The film was to have been a direct sequel to RoboCop (1987).
 It was reported that Blomkamp was to rewrite the script that was initially written by Edward Neumeier and Michael Miner.
 It was also reported that Blomkamp wanted Peter Weller to reprise his role as Robocop.
 In August 2019, it was announced that Blomkamp was no longer involved with the project.

 Inferno

 In October 2019, it was reported that Blomkamp was to direct Taylor Kitsch in a film project titled Inferno.

 2020s

 District 10

 In February 2021, Blomkamp announced that a screenplay titled District 10 was being written and would serve as the sequel to his 2009 film District 9.

+Starship Troopers

+It was reported in March 2025 that Blomkamp would write and direct Starship Troopers, adapted from the 1959 novel by Robert A. Heinlein rather than the 1997 film of the same name.
+It was set up at Columbia Pictures, with Terri Tatchell and Blomkamp attached as producers.